 - 2017: With funding from the Seal Protection Action Group, BDMLR designs and creates the UK’s first Mobile Seal Rescue Unit – a horse box converted and customised into a fully equipped temporary holding and treatment facility.
 Its first deployment is to Northumberland, where 11 seals are admitted over the first few months.

-- 2017: Callouts to the BDMLR hotline surpasses 1000 for the first time in a single year.
+- 2017: Calls to the BDMLR hotline surpasses 1000 for the first time in a single year.

-- 2018: A series of severe Atlantic storms exacerbated by climate change hit the coasts of South West England and Wales during the first few weeks of the year.
-This leads to an unprecedented number of callouts across the region, mostly to seals, that became known as the ‘seal crisis’ and gained international media attention as BDMLR and other organisations desperately fought to keep on top of the situation.
+- 2017/18: A series of severe Atlantic storms likely exacerbated by climate change hit the coasts of South West England and Wales during autumn and winter, leading to an unprecedented number of callouts across the region that became known as the ‘seal crisis’.

 - 2019: The Government of Gibraltar’s Department for Environment, Heritage and Climate Change hosts BDMLR instructors to train their first cetacean rescue team.